AdaCore/learn/intro_to_ada.rst

 In this example, we declare an entry point ``Start`` for the task ``T``.
 In the task body, we use this entry point by using :ada:`accept Start`.
-When the task reaches this point, it will wait for the main application to synchronize.
+When the task ``T`` reaches this point, it will wait for the master task to synchronize.
 This synchronization happens in the ``T.Start`` statement.
-After the synchronization is finished, the main application and task ``T`` will run concurrently until they synchronize again when the main application reaches its end.
+After the synchronization is finished, the main task and task ``T`` will run concurrently until they synchronize again when the main task reaches its end.

 Note that the entry point may be used to perform more than just a simple task synchronization: we may also perform multiple statements during